Creating and restoring backups of settings¶

 Web GUI’s System page.

 Updating the software license¶

-Licenses that are purchased from Roboception for enabling additional features can be installed via the Web GUI’s System tab.
+Licenses that are purchased from Roboception for enabling additional features can be installed via the Web GUI’s page.
 The rc_cube has to be rebooted to apply the licenses.

 If a computer screen as well as mouse and keyboard are connected to the rc_cube, the software license can also be updated directly at the rc_cube using the Web GUI and a separate USB flash drive from which the new license file can be installed.

 During operation, the rc_cube logs important information, warnings, and errors into files.
 If the rc_cube exhibits unexpected or erroneous behavior, the log files can be used to trace its origin.
 Log messages can be viewed and filtered using the Web GUI’s page.
 If contacting the support (Contact), the log files are very useful for tracking possible problems.
 To download them as a .tar.gz file, click on Download all logs on the Web GUI’s page.